 These veggie burgers get their rich, earthy flavor from mushrooms and nutty quinoa, and are topped with sharp radish sprouts and cool cucumbers.
 Greek yogurt is a zesty Mediterranean replacement for ketchup.
+Serve these with our Golden-Beet Salad as a side dish.

 - 2 portobello mushrooms (8 ounces), stems removed, cut into 1/2-inch pieces